City buyer path · Dubai · Private-client + family-office hub

 Open question

 Pull the Dubai-side deck.
-In the first three pages, is the DIFC seat declared, is the Big Four advisor named, and is the prime-broker desk referenced?
-If no, the Dubai gatekeeper is reading absence, and absence in the private-client register reads as not-yet-Dubai-ready.
+In the first three pages, is the DIFC seat declared, is the Big Four specialist named, and is the prime-broker desk referenced?
+If no, the Dubai gatekeeper is judging absence, and absence in the private-client register lands as not-yet-Dubai-fit.

 The engagement shape inside a Dubai-seated file.

-A Market Entry Sprint runs six to ten weeks on one narrow first question.
-The standard Dubai shape is a private-client deck rebuild before a family-office introduction round, a DIFC-seated commercial-page rebuild, or a principal LinkedIn rebuild before a Big Four-mediated referral cycle.
-A Cross-Border Build runs three to six months and covers the multi-channel Dubai commercial-layer rebuild for a group arriving with DIFC selected by counsel and the full Dubai-facing surface still to build.
+A Market-Entry Marketing Sprint runs six to ten weeks on one narrow first question.
+The standard Dubai shape is a private-client deck rebuild before a family-office introduction round, a DIFC-seated commercial-page rebuild, or a owner/CEO LinkedIn rebuild before a Big Four-mediated referral cycle.
+A Cross-Border Marketing Build runs three to six months and covers the multi-channel Dubai commercial-layer rebuild for a group arriving with DIFC selected by counsel and the full Dubai-facing surface still to build.

-A Group Partnership runs monthly on a twelve-month minimum and is the standard shape for groups operating multi-year Dubai presence alongside a parallel Abu Dhabi, London, Singapore, or US leg.
-Pricing is confirmed in discovery, not on the public site.
-The firm does not represent itself as a broker, intermediary, or introducer to any Dubai-side family office, developer, or prime-broker desk.
-The firm rebuilds the commercial layer the client's existing or counsel-introduced work needs to land inside.
+A Global Marketing Partnership runs monthly on a twelve-month minimum and is the standard shape for groups operating multi-year Dubai presence alongside a parallel Abu Dhabi, London, Singapore, or US leg.
+Commercial terms are set after the city file, sequence, and counterparties are known.
+GMA does not represent itself as a broker, intermediary, or introducer to any Dubai-side family office, developer, or prime-broker desk.
+GMA rebuilds the website, offer, proof, and follow-up the client's existing or counsel-introduced work needs to land inside.

 Sequence

 DIFC seat declared first.
-Big Four advisor and prime-broker named second.
+Big Four specialist and prime-broker named second.
 Developer and family-office references calibrated third.
-Principal register rebuilt fourth.
+Owner register rebuilt fourth.
 Follow-up cadence rebuilt fifth.
 The Abu Dhabi-side file stays in the institutional-anchor register; the Dubai-side file moves to the private-client register; the two are kept separate.

 Frequently asked.